tabonunez/SpotvsFuture/README.md

 <h1>SpotvsFuture Bot</h1>

 The SpotvsFuture Bot is designed to optimize trading by executing maker orders in the spot market and taker orders in the futures market.
-This strategy aims to minimize fees and mitigate risk during execution.
+This strategy aims to minimize fees and mitigate risk during execution, trades in small clips to complete the total amount in a efficent way.

 <h3> Parameters </h3>
 Before using the bot, you need to set the following parameters:

 <h5> q (Total Quantity in USDT): </h5>